 Consider Starting at Community College

-Classes are a lot cheaper at community colleges — you know that.
+Classes are a lot cheaper — you know that.
 But do you know how much?
 The cost of a class goes by how many credits it is, and your typical class usually gets you three credits closer to graduation (which is 120).

-The average cost for one credit at a community college is $145, whereas the average cost for one credit at a public school (with in-state tuition) is $450.
+The average cost for one credit is $145, whereas the average cost for one credit at a public school (with in-state tuition) is $450.
 Go out of state and you jump up to around $1,300.
-Roughly speaking, going to a four-year school costs three times as much as a community college.
+Roughly speaking, going to a 4-year college costs three times as much as a community college.

-But it’s apples and oranges because you can’t get a four-year diploma at most community colleges.
+But it’s apples and oranges because you can’t get a 4-year diploma at most community colleges.

 So how much will it save you?
 Let’s do the math.

-So if you got an associate’s degree and transferred to a four school, you would pay approximately $35,700 to have a four-year degree.
+So if you got an associate’s degree and transferred to a 4-year school, you would pay approximately $35,700 to have a 4-year degree.
 That would save you about $18,300 compared to paying for all four years at that public school.